joaotavora/yasnippet/doc/snippet-development.rst

 you want to record the keybinding.

 .. sourcecode:: text

   #name : <p>...</p>
   #binding: (rinari-minor-mode-map .
 "C-c C-c C-m")
   # --
   <p>`(when yas/prefix "\n")`$0`(when yas/prefix "\n")`</p>

-Note that this feature is still experimental and should be used with
-caution: It is easy to override important keybindings for many basic modes and it is hard to undefine them.
-In particular, the variable ``yas/active-keybinding`` can tell you what snippet keybindings are active and the function ``yas/kill-snippet-keybindings`` will try to undefine all the keybindings.
+*Note* that this feature is still **experimental**, it might go away, be changed in future release, and should be used with caution: It is easy to override important keybindings for many basic modes and it is hard to undefine them.
+For the moment, the variable ``yas/active-keybinding`` can tell you what snippet keybindings are active and the function ``yas/kill-snippet-keybindings`` will attempt to undefine all the keybindings.

 ``# contributor:`` snippet author